 While your goals need to be challenging, make sure they are kept within achievable levels.
 Setting small, progressive goals will keep you motivated towards your eventual end-goal.
 Keep in mind that progress takes time!
 As Lee puts it, “Do not underestimate the power of tiny improvement.
 Every little step counts.”

 In an ideal world, doing 100 sit-ups a day for a month would give you full abs.
 However, making progress in your fitness levels is 80% nutrition and 20% exercise.
 Following an exercise routine will not bring you results if you continue snacking on junk food and fatty foods.
-Attempting to make change to your physique and fitness will require transformations in your daily habits as well as diet.
+Attempting to make a change to your physique and fitness will require transformations in your daily habits as well as diet.

 As with business goals, financial goals, and academic goals, there needs to be a time period in which you wish to achieve them by.
 For example, wanting to lose 7% of body fat within 3 months is reasonable.
 The time frame allows you to project your progress along with time, and make an appropriate action plan within the period.